 Parisians drink beer, wine or cocktails when they are out.
 You must purchase your drink from the bar.
 There won’t be any table service in the bars.

-Tip is not required in Paris.
-You should only consider tipping in very expensive high end restaurants.
+Tipping is not customary in Paris.
+You should only consider tipping in very expensive high-end restaurants.
 For regular restaurants, cafes and bars, there is no need to tip.

 It can be very cold and rainy in the winter.
 Bring a winter jacket, hat and gloves.